Sachaa-Thanasius/defer-imports/README.rst

     - [ ] Thread safety (see importlib.util.LazyLoader for reference?)
     - [ ] Other python implementations/platforms

-- [ ] Make this able to import the entire standard library, including all the subpackage imports uncommented (see benchmark/all_stdlib_modules.py)
+- [x] Make this able to import the entire standard library, including all the subpackage imports uncommented.
+UPDATE: See ``benchmark/sample_deferred.py``.
 - [ ] Make this be able to run on normal code.
 It currently breaks pip, readline, and who knows what else in the standard library, possibly because of the subpackage imports issue.

 Acknowledgements
 ================

-- This wouldn't have been possible without using PEP 690 and two other pieces of code as starting points.
+- Thanks to PEP 690 for pushing this feature and two pure-Python pieces of code for serving as starting points and references.

     - `PEP 690 <https://peps.python.org/pep-0690/>`_
     - `Jelle's lazy gist <https://gist.github.com/JelleZijlstra/23c01ceb35d1bc8f335128f59a32db4c>`_
-    - `slothy <https://github.com/bswck/slothy>`_ (also based on the previous gist)
+    - `slothy <https://github.com/bswck/slothy>`_ (based on the previous gist)

 - Thanks to Sinbad for the feedback and for unintentionally pushing me towards this approach.